about the photographs

 The last photograph was originally published on my journal on the last day of January 2020.

-The first photograph tells of a summer's night that left its imprint on my mind.
+The first photograph tells of a summer's night that left its imprint on me.

 For the love of Light, a confession or a manifesto of a kind, was written in the months after I graduated from art college.